caltechlibrary/newt/presentation3.md

 > Is Newt and "off the shelf" software enough to create metadata curation applications?

 1. Newt's YAML file can grow very large for applications with many data models
-2. Model vetting and validation should happen early in the data pipeline, ideally as a generated program and browser side
+2. Model vetting and validation should happen early in the data pipeline, ideally as a generated program and browser side too
 3. Postgres+PostgREST is a powerful combination but it'd be nice to have something simpler
-4. Managing the YAML file should be done conversationally
+4. Managing the YAML file should be done interactively

 # Questions raised by Prototype 2: